-So why are we now seeing a surge in infectious diseases?
+So why are we now seeing a surge in infectious disease epidemics?

 The most straightforward answer comes from the Bible.
 In the Olivet Prophecy, Jesus Christ predicted the signs that would precede His return, including pestilence and disease on a global scale (Matthew 24:3-8; Luke 21:11).

 A parallel prophecy is found in Revelation 6, which describes the “Four Horsemen of the Apocalypse.”
 The fourth horseman (verses 7 and 8) pictures the outbreak of pestilences (in addition to the sword and hunger) that will ravage a quarter of the earth’s population.
 The latter part of verse 8 refers to death resulting from the “beasts of the earth.”
 This could very well include the animals that transmit infectious diseases.

 In addition to looking at Bible prophecies, we can observe specific factors that are helping cause the problems.
 Many health experts, like biotech consultant Thomas Monath, M.D., believe mankind is actually creating its own disease problems, albeit unintentionally.
 “We’re making changes in our environment or lifestyles to cause the emergence or spread of disease,” he says.

 Some of the primary ways humans have paved the way for modern disease epidemics include: